sismo93/kideny-assignements-problem/README.md

 of maximizing the success rate of the transplantations overall.

 ## Model
-Consider n patient-donor pairs (pi
+Consider n patient-donor pairs (pi, di)a nd define C_ij as the compatibility of donor di with patient pj .
-, di), and define cij as the compatibility of donor di with patient pj .
-For any i ∈ {1, ..., n}, let p(i) be the set of indices j ∈ {1, ..., n} such that pj is compatible with di .
-Let us consider the oriented network G = (V, A) where
+For any i ∈ {1, ..., n}, let p(i) be the set of indices j ∈ {1, ..., n} such that pj is compatible with di.
+Let usconsider the oriented network G = (V, A) where :
 • each node is either a patient or a donor.
-• For each donor di
-, there is an arc (di
-, pj ), for each j ∈ p(i), i.e., from a donor to all its compatible
+• For each donor di, there is an arc (di, pj ), for each j ∈ p(i), i.e., from a donor to all its compatible patients.
-patients.
 The cost associated to this arc is wdi,pj = cij .
-• For each patient-donor pair (pi
-, di), there is an arc (pi
+• For each patient-donor pair (pi, di), there is an arc (pi, di).
-, di).
 The cost associated to this arc is wpi,di = 0.

 Consider for example n = 6 pairs with the compatibilities in Table 1.
 We obtain the network depicted in

  d\p | p1 | p2 | p3 | p4|  p5|  p6